Berzerk (video game): Development

-Alan McNeil developed Berzerk for Stern Electronics.
+Alan McNeil developed Berzerk for Universal Research Laboratories, a video game developer acquired by Stern Electronics in 1977.
 McNeil enjoyed games like Stratego and Mille Bornes when he was younger.
 He became interested in network-based video games through the PLATO computer system.
 After college, he made some games on his Sol-20 computer, like an adaptation of Chase, a game that originated on the Dartmouth Time-Sharing System which later appeared as a type-in listing in Creative Computing, Kilobaud Microcomputing, Dr. Dobb's Journal and David Ahl's book More BASIC Computer Games.
 How McNeil encountered Chase is unclear: while he remembered seeing the game in Byte, it never appeared as a type-in listing in that publication.
 McNeil found work at Dave Nutting Associates, where he programmed the coin-op sequels Boot Hill and Sea Wolf II and ported Gun Fight to the Bally Professional Arcade.
 Tired of working on ports and sequels, McNeil requested permission to create an original video game, but management refused to let him, citing his lack of game design experience.
 This resulted in McNeil seeking work outside the company.

 McNeil found new work at Stern Electronics in 1979 with the promise that, after he fixed a problem on a Bally controller board, he could develop a video game.
 Stern was starting to get involved in video games, which led to McNeil doing the artwork, graphics design, programming and debugging of the game himself.
 He quickly developed a prototype of the game on his Tektronix development system.
 The first prototype was influenced by Chase.
 It had the theme of robots attempting to kill the player and the robots vanishing if they crashed into each other.
 He used Fred Saberhagen's series Berserker for the title of the game, as the novels are about robot war machines that are out to kill all biological life forms.
 He said in an interview that developing the concept for the game was simple, but described actually making the game as "drudge work".